Thermodynamic coprocessor for linear operations with input-size-independent calculation time based on open quantum system

+Recently, the transition of OQS to its stationary state was proposed to implement matrix inversion and to solve linear system of equations~\cite{aifer2024thermodynamic,melanson2025thermodynamic}.
+Also, qubit-based OQS in Markovian limit was proposed as an adder~\cite{lipka2024thermodynamic,tiwari2025quantum}.
+Such an involvement of the inherent thermodynamic physical features into the computational process is of interest {as investigation of new physical approaches and systems for implementation of computations has become an acute physical problem nowadays~\cite{aifer2025solving,whitelam2026generative,whitelam2026nonlinear,silva2026thermal,csaba2020coupled,todri2024computing,torrejon2017neuromorphic,wang2022optical,zuo2019all,berggren2020roadmap,seok2024beyond,bhaskaran2024phase,slinkov2025all}.} The thermodynamic approach to computations shows great speed and low energy consumption~\cite{melanson2025thermodynamic}.
+This is important in the modern trend of rapidly growing data centers' energy demand~\cite{IEA2025,IEA_Energy_and_AI}.

-In this letter, we show that OQS consisting of bosonic modes can be used as an analog coprocessor implementing multiple vector-matrix multiplications with stochastic matrices in a parallel analog way.
+In this letter, we show that OQS consisting of bosonic modes can be used as a {thermodynamic} analog coprocessor implementing multiple vector-matrix multiplications with stochastic matrices in a parallel analog way.
 Input vectors are encoded in reservoirs' occupancies, and output results are encoded in stationary energy flows.
 This takes the time needed for the transition of the OQS to its non-equilibrium stationary state.
-This time does not depend on the number of reservoirs.
-The consideration is done by means of global approach to dissipation~\cite{hofer2017markovian,potts2021thermodynamically,vovchenko2021model}, i.e., the second law of thermodynamics is fulfilled and computations are accompanied with entropy growth.
+This time does not depend on the number of reservoirs and {afford $10\div1000$~TOps/s (terraoperations per second) on the $5\times 5$~cm$^2$ area per a mode of the OQS.
+However, nowadays technological opportunities in temperature manipulation reduce this computational rate to $100$~GOps/s per.} The consideration {of the OQS's dynamics} is done by means of the global approach to dissipation~\cite{hofer2017markovian,potts2021thermodynamically,vovchenko2021model}, i.e., the second law of thermodynamics is fulfilled and computations are accompanied with entropy growth.
 We develop an electrical analogy for the OQS, showing that it can be represented as a planar CS circuit, i.e., dissipation rates multiplied by OQS's modes frequencies can be seen as conductivities, reservoirs' occupancies as potentials, and stationary energy flows as electric currents.